 Quick Summary of Spider Profits (or Spider Profit or Spider Proffit)

-Rating: 1 out of 5.
-Even if you're not scared of spiders, you should be worried about this one!
+Rating: 1 Even if you're not scared of spiders, you should be worried about this one!

 - Poorly executed and unprofessional web page

 - Providing no way to validate earnings and legitimacy of the system

 - Not providing any actual software

 - Promoting a High Risk method of making (more like losing) money

 - Using PowerPoint for the video...

 The Bottom Line: If something lies to you from the get go, do you really think you can make a sustainable business from it?
 If you want a way to build a real business, read my top recommendation.